 Assembly takes place on a daily basis in a variety of forms.
-During the course of a week there is a 'sharing' assembly or class assembly, Headteacher's assembly, Music assembly and Key Stage assembly.
-The assemblies follow a theme and may supplement the R.E.
-Curriculum.
+The assemblies follow a theme and may supplement the PSHE Curriculum.
 Parents are entitled to withdraw children from assembly if they wish.
-This request should be made in writing to the Headteacher.
+This request should be made in writing to the Head teacher.

 After school / lunchtime clubs are organised on a termly basis.
 These clubs enable children to pursue their interests out of school hours.
 The variety of clubs is very much dependent upon the voluntary efforts and interests of the staff.
 We warmly welcome parents/grandparents who might be able to help run clubs.
 Please click HERE for details of the current term's clubs.

 CLIMATE CHANGE AND THE ENVIRONMENT IN THE FOURFIELDS CURRICULUM

 The Fourfields curriculum includes learning about many contemporary issues, not least climate change and the impact on the environment.
 So important are these issues today and in our children’s future that they form a cornerstone of learning in science and other curriculum areas.
 We believe that the teaching of them in a balanced and informed way can help to: develop a keen interest in them among our children; strengthen their rounded understanding of issues of which they may have only an incomplete picture; and prepare them for an adult future in which these issues are even more prevalent than they are currently.